muhetopeace/capston2_frontend/README.md

 ## Database Schema

-The application uses PostgreSQL with the following main models:
+The application uses supabase with the following main models:

 - **User** - User accounts with authentication
 - **Post** - Blog posts with content, metadata, and publishing status